 The original elevators in the Flatiron Building were Otis water hydraulic elevators, powered by pressure, and subject to both extremely slow travel times and regular flooding.
 “If you jumped on in the lobby and went to the 20th floor, it could take you ten minutes,” says Sonny.
 John J. Murphy III, the former director of publicity for St. Martin’s press who lived across the street from the Flatiron Building, told the New York Times in 2010 that his commute was thirty minutes long.

 Flooding was more than a one-time occurrence.
 “We had many a flood,” says Sonny, and compares them to the intensity of the flood in the Ten Commandments. “[For] a lot of the repairs, we didn’t need a mechanic.
 We needed a plumber,” he declares.
-The elevator interiors cabs are original and well-maintained.
-So much so that most people think the ornamental details were part a restoration.
+The elevator interior cabs are original and well-maintained.
+So much so that most people think the ornamental details were part of a restoration.
 They were just very well-made, Sonny says simply.

 Part of the water hydraulic system that once powered the elevators

-In the second level basement sit the massive water tanks and pipes that once supported the elevator system, minus a portion that has been removed.
+In the second-level basement sit the massive water tanks and pipes that once supported the elevator system, minus a portion that has been removed.
 An original marble sheath with the engraved words “L.H.
 Prentice Co.
 Engineers & Contractors.
 New York & Chicago” still exists as well.